Today, I wanted to discuss the top six myths that affect confidence when speaking in public or presenting at live events.

 Top 6 Myths That Affect Confidence When Speaking - In Conclusion & A Simple Exercise To Remove Them

 So, one of the things I recommend every person does before they ever get on a stage and start to present their message is to write down a list of 200 reasons why you love yourself.

 And included in that list, write down the reason why you are just as valuable as any other human being on planet Earth.

 The fact is, every human being on this planet has the same amount of intrinsic value.
 We are equally valuable to every other human.

 And so, when you point this out right before you go on stage, you significantly remove the risk of activating these myths into your mind to start to play havoc on your confidence.

-That includes previous teachers, parents, siblings, coworkers, anybody that at all you have ever in your life put above you.
+That includes previous teachers, parents, siblings, coworkers... anybody that you have ever put above you.
 You want to get yourself into a position where you are equal to everyone on the planet.

 And once you do that, you'll find these myths become a thing of the past.
-Your confidence increases and with all of that, your presentations have more power, more cut through, and inspire the audience to take that action that allows them to transform their lives for the better.
+Your confidence increases and with all of that, your presentations have more power, more cut through and inspire the audience to take action that allows them to transform their lives for the better.